AndyAn7/Code-Refactor/README.md

 # Code-Refactor
 Homework intOne

 All of the semantic elements associated with a proper update have been applied: Title has been updated to reflect domain/business.
-Div elements have been neutralized and replaced with Header, Nav, Section, Article, Content, Aside, and Footer semantics.
+Div elements have been updated and replaced with Header, Nav, Section, Article, Content, Aside, and Footer semantics.

 This assignment is refactored.